Skip to content

 Load RPi OS to an SD card

-2. Configure the OS boot
+Configure the user

 On the bootfs partition add a ssh file and userconf file: